 The promissory note is exactly what it sounds like — the borrower’s written, signed promise to repay the loan.

-Promissory notes, also known as mortgage notes, are written agreements in which one party promises to pay another party a certain amount of money at a later date in time.
+Promissory notes, also known as mortgage notes, are written agreements in which a borrower promises to pay the lender a certain amount of money at a later date.
 Banks and borrowers typically agree to these notes during the mortgage process.

 What Is a Mortgage?

 A mortgage is a loan specifically for financing real estate.
 According to the Consumer Financial Protection Bureau, a mortgage gives the lender the right to take your property if you fail to repay the money you borrowed.
 During the repayment period, the title of the house is used as collateral to secure the loan.

 Information in a Mortgage

 - Closing costs of the loan, including the lender’s fees

 - The loan term, or how long you have to repay the loan

 - Whether the loan has other risky features, such as a pre-payment penalty, a balloon loan, an interest-only feature or negative amortization